-Temporary certificate: A certificate issued by DPDSA to a natural person which can be used for authentication and encryption or authentication, encryption, and electronic signing.
+Temporary certificate: A certificate issued by DPDSA to a natural person which can be used for authentication and encryption or authentication, encryption and electronic signing.

-Replacement card: A replacement for an organization-specific ID card which contains the card-holder's temporary certificate in its technical component (microchip).
-In special circumstances, a replacement card can be issued to a person who does not hold an ID card of the organization in question.
+Replacement card: A replacement for an organisation-specific ID card which contains the certificates needed by the card holder in its technical component (microchip).
+In special circumstances, a replacement card can be issued to a person who does not hold an ID card of the organisation in question.